 “I’m good with that.”

 I surveyed the Sea Breeze’s clientele in the lobby.
 The desk clerk was the youngest man in the lobby.
 The white-haired men and women sat in groups of two or three.
 An elderly man wearing sunglasses plinked out STORMY WEATHER on the piano.
 The seventy year-old had a light touch with the ivories.

 I hummed Etta James’ version on the stuttering elevator up to the 5th floor.
 Room 514 faced the ocean.
 The blue-white color scheme matched the view of sea and sky.

 The TV was a Zenith black and white.
 Three channels were available.
 One was in Spanish.
 The signal came from Havana.
 I tested the AC.
 The old machine wheezed like a TB ward.

 I shut it off and slid open the balcony’s glass door.
 The gulf breeze filled the room.
 A few sunbathers dotted the beach.

 After a tepid shower I descended on the creaking elevator to the lobby.
-It was too early for a drink and I ordered a beer from the raw-boned desk clerk.
-He said his name was Nick.
+The raw-boned desk clerk said his name was Nick.
 He looked like a young baseball player from the 50s.